nixon-voxell/apu_final_year_project/investigation_report.typ

 Users normally layout their contents using a drag and drop editor and then style them using a style-sheet.
 To bind interactions or animations towards a content, users would need to label it with a unique tag and query them through code.

-Complex content and logic wouldn't be possible through a typical WYSIWYG editor.
+Complex content and logic would not be possible through a typical WYSIWYG editor.
 For instance, it is virtually impossible to author a custom polygon shape in the editor with custom math based animation which depends on a time value.
 This can only be achieved through code, and is often limited by the application programming interface (API) layer provided by the WYSIWYG editor.
 This creates a huge distinction between the game/UI logic and the visual representation that is needed to convey the messages.